 IR emitters allow control of your source components from any location in your home that has an IR receiver connected to the processor.
 After positioning the IR emitter according to its instructions, connect it to IR EMITTER output.
 Commands through the rear IR RECEIVER are re-transmitted through the IR emitters.

 2.7 POWER

-To connect power, use the supplied double-insulated power cord then turn on the rear panel AC switch.
+Connect the power cord to the processor and the power source then turn on the rear panel AC switch.

-Example 1: DVD Player to processor to main display
+Example 1: Disc Player to processor to main display